To my extreme pleasure, there’s been an influx of Australian-run coffee shops in NYC in the last few years.

 My personal favorite element is the travel nook in the back, with a giant globe and a book exchange—although a close second is the upstate apple cider available hot or cold in the fall.

-11. Toby’s Estate – Manhattan, West Village, Brooklyn
+12. Toby’s Estate – Manhattan, West Village, Brooklyn

 Its popularity exploded among hipsters and trendy tourists as the neighborhood became more popular, encouraging new locations in Flatiron and West Village.

 Nestled among the shady, brownstone-lined streets, the window seats offer prime stylish people watching—and the avocado toast and granola bowls are the perfect start to the day.

 Known for their sugary-sweet New Orleans iced coffee and excellent pour-over options, Blue Bottle is the purist’s choice for the baristas’ encyclopedic coffee knowledge.

-13. Blind Barber – 10th Street NY & Brooklyn
+14. Blind Barber – 10th Street NY & Brooklyn

 A neighborhood staple, Blind Barber functions as a trendy barber shop all-day, and a place to grab a coffee in the morning and a beer with friends in the evening.

 One of the more unique coffee shops in NYC.

-14. Birch Coffee – Manhattan
+15. Birch Coffee – Manhattan